chivicoko/skedulr/README.md

-# How to Use the Scheduler App
+# How to Use the Skedulr App

 ## Available Scripts